dagrest/DneSequence/README.md

 # DNE sequence application
-This is a simple Spring boot rest api application.
+This is a simple Spring Boot rest api application.

 ## What you'll need
 Java 17